ospatil/string-search/README.md

 term | `string`  | The search term text | `string`  | the entire line(s) that the matched result was found in.

+The **promise** is rejected in case of missing or invalid arguments.

 ## Contributing
 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.

 ## Notes
 Heavily inspired by [lineder](https://github.com/jasonbellamy/lineder).
 I needed file reading part separated from text searching part so that a file can be read only once and multiple searches can be carried out on it.
 I also used promise to return results instead of a callback.

 ## License